 The first place is when you edit your item.
 You can see the confirmation under the "Freeze Metadata" section:

-The other place you can confirm that your metadata is frozen is on the public asset page.
+The other place you can confirm that your metadata is frozen is on the public item page.
 In the "Details" section, you can view the status of your metadata.

 In both places, you will be able to view the metadata, by clicking on the link and an IPFS tab will prompt in your browser to show you your metadata.
 It would look something like this: